Quick answer

 Lead intake should collect what dispatch actually uses: cooling or heating issue, system type, system age, emergency versus routine, thermostat symptoms, same-day need, city or neighborhood, and preferred callback window.
 KAJ helps align those questions on forms and call scripts with what appears on the site and GBP—see GEO for HVAC contractors for entity-friendly summaries.

-How Local SEO connects to Reputation Ops and Speed-to-Lead
+How Local SEO connects to Reputation Ops

 What this is not